lijikun/nrvs-beamline-utils/README.md

 # Utility Scripts for NRVS Data Processing

+A bunch of Bash scripts.
 Requires [PHOENIX](https://www.nrixs.com/products.html), which in turn requires [MDA utilities](https://epics.anl.gov/bcda/mdautils/) for data generated at ANL.
 Also requires bash, sed, awk and gnuplot.
-Optionally, [SciPhon](https://originslab.uchicago.edu/Software-and-Facilities) is also recommended.
+[SciPhon](https://originslab.uchicago.edu/Software-and-Facilities) is optional but strongly recommended.

+## What the Individual Scripts Do

+The scripts allow some parameters.
+Usage notes are included in the scripts themselves.

+* `switch_sample.bash` creates folders and symlinks for a sample, and automatically edits the input files for PHOENIX such that it generates output files with correct names.

+* `res_func.bash` automatically generates an edited input file and calls `padd` to generate a resolution function file from forward scattering data.

+* `phox_plot.bash` automatically edits inputs to make use of the resolution function, calls `phox` to generate the density of states (DOS) data, then integrates the DOS, and finally generates a plot containing the DOS and integration.

 ## General Data Processing Step-by-Step